lucy3/whos_filtered/README.md

 Our RoBERTa classifier for tagging tokens that refer to social roles: [Link](https://huggingface.co/lucy3/roberta_social_roles)

-Our reproduced quality filters can be found in `data/filter_data/combined/`
+Our reproduced quality filters can be found in `data/filter_data/combined/`.
+These filters require scikit-learn 1.2.2.

 ## Code Directory